redhat-ai-services/etx-agentic-ai/utilities/LESSSON_PLAN.md

             - MVP Done ✅
         - Observability + Evals (back to Notebooks)
             - 1. run evals notebook
-            - 2. observe 👀; loook for evals; rerun pipeline; look for agent interactions; jenkins dashboard;
+            - 2. observe 👀; loook for evals; rerun pipeline; look for agent interactions; tempo dashboard;
         - Stretch Assignment:
             - Add RAG to agent to pull from docs (identify a type of issue you wish to solve, find the relevant docs, embed, query)
             - Create and deploy agent